Vitality review – is it the best health and life insurance?

 As one of the most widely quoted financial experts in the national press, and having worked in the insurance industry, I walk you through this review of Vitality in stages.
 I suggest you read the entire review as it includes key observations and analysis of Vitality's proposition, particularly around how it compares to other insurance products, getting the most from the product and the best way to buy Vitality insurance (and it's not from Vitality directly - which I learnt the hard way).

 Vitality's marketing department has been in overdrive creating campaigns that include famous faces such as Jessica Ennis-Hill.
-They have also launched attractive offers such as a free Amazon Echo Dot and a free (or heavily discounted) Apple Watch for people who take out a policy.
-Later in this Vitality review I explain how the Apple Watch offer works and look at whether it is worth it.
+They have also launched attractive offers such as free Amazon Prime, a free Amazon Echo Dot or even a free/heavily discounted Apple Watch for people who take out a policy.
+Later in this Vitality review I explain how the new Apple Watch 4 offer works and look at whether it is worth it.
 I personally took out a Vitality Life Insurance policy in June 2017, partly to test the product but also because I think it is a decent policy, especially if you heed the advice in this article.
 It is a product that offers a huge range of discounts and cash rewards if you exercise and live a more healthy lifestyle.
 The trouble is that the product, while brilliantly innovative can be complicated and Vitality themselves don't do the best job of explaining it to the public.
 So in this Vitality review, I do just that.
-I even explain who should consider taking out a Vitality Life insurance policy and who shouldn't and the best way to get a Vitality quote.
+I even explain who should consider taking out a Vitality Life insurance policy and who shouldn't and the best way to get a Vitality quote and cashback.

 If you want to jump to specific parts of this review then you can do so by clicking on the links below.